OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_eval_ofs_n6001/ug_eval_script_ofs_n6001.md

 This document serves as a set-up and user guide for the checkout and evaluation of an Intel® FPGA SmartNIC N6001-PL development platform using Open FPGA Stack (OFS).
 After reviewing the document, you will be able to:

-* Set-up and modify the script to the your environment
+* Set-up and modify the script to your environment

 * Compile and simulate an OFS reference design